 Wipro - 24,000

-ScoffersGonnaScoff | 4 hours ago
+ScoffersGonnaScoff | a month ago

 UHG, they disclosed 30,000 “voluntary” buyouts in 2025.
-Across the board and multiple sectors of the United healthcare and Optum and all of the other delegated entities… I’m certain there’s more than 10 K additional since 2025 from hearing of whole departments being shut down in Optum, UHC and smaller entities.
+Across the board and multiple sectors of the United healthcare and Optum and all of the other entities… I’m certain there’s more than 10 K additional since 2025 from hearing of whole departments being shut down in Optum, UHC and smaller entities.
 With a hiring freeze… yet had a MASSIVE amount amounts of outsourcing.

 Kind of nuts how inefficient the United States is with healthcare even with all these shortcuts they take….